What to Do After Selling Your Car: A Checklist

 1. Complete the Legal Paperwork

 Once you’ve sold your car, notifying the DVLA (Driver and Vehicle Licensing Agency) is your top priority.
-This ensures you’re no longer responsible for the vehicle after selling it.
+This ensures you’re no longer responsible for the vehicle after the handover.

 Why?

 Many sellers assume it’s the buyer’s responsibility, but legally, it’s up to you.
-If you don’t notify the DVLA, you could still be liable for speeding fines, parking tickets, or even accidents involving the car after you’ve sold it.
+If you don’t notify the DVLA, you could still be liable for speeding fines, parking tickets, or even accidents involving the car after the sale.

 Steps to Take:

-• Cancel your road tax and apply for a refund if applicable.
+• Cancel your road tax and request a refund if eligible.

-• Update the V5C logbook and send it to the DVLA.
+• Update the V5C logbook and notify the DVLA.

 • Create a bill of sale before handing over the keys.

 Pro Tip: A bill of sale protects both you and the buyer.
-Include the Vehicle Registration Number (VRN), sale date, agreed price, and a note from the buyer confirming they’re happy with the vehicle’s condition.
-Both parties should sign it and keep a copy.
+Include the Vehicle Registration Number (VRN), sale date, agreed price, and a note confirming the buyer is satisfied with the vehicle’s condition.
+Both parties should sign and keep a copy.

 2. Remove Your Private Plate (If Applicable)